catacs/catalyde/README.md

     catalyde init

 This command will setup a `workspace` and start server on port 8123.
-Fire up your web browser at `localhost:8123` to use ACEditor.
+Fire up your web browser at `localhost:8123` to use Catalyde.
 If a directory workspace is present you cas only run
 using:

     catalyde